Cam-4587/TechTalk/README.md

 # **TechTalk**

-- Techtalk is on online blog where people can make posts about various technology subjects.
-Techtalk is a place where people can leave comments on those posts to start a conversation about those topics, also having the option to edit and delete posts and contact admin.
+- TechTalk is on online blog where people can make posts about various technology subjects.
+TechTalk is a place where people can leave comments on those posts to start a conversation about those topics, also having the option to edit and delete posts and contact admin.

 - Here is the live version of the website:
 [TechTalk](https://techtalk-3a394e241470.herokuapp.com)